Computable R\'enyi mutual information: Area laws and correlations: Introduction

 One of the most important features of quantum systems is the nature of their \textit{correlations}, which differ from their classical counterparts, and lie behind the complexity of many-body quantum states.
 It is known, however, that when these correlations are weak and spatially localized, one can devise efficient methods to classically simulate complex quantum states via, for instance, tensor network methods \cite{eisert2013entanglement,cirac2020}.
 This occurs at least in gapped ground states in 1D \cite{verstraete2006matrix,hastings2007area}, Gibbs states of local Hamiltonians \cite{hastings2006solving,molnar2015approximating,kuwahara2020}, and low-depth quantum circuits \cite{vidal2003efficient}.
 Characterizing and quantifying those correlations is hence a subject of wide interest in fields ranging from quantum computing to condensed matter physics.

 The \textit{quantum mutual information} is perhaps the most widely known measure of correlations in quantum systems.
 It has a number of desirable properties, such as positivity or being nonincreasing under local operations, and a well-defined information-theoretic meaning \cite{groisman2005}.
 For a bipartite state $\rho_{AB}$, it is given by \beq I(A:B) = S(\rho_A) +S(\rho_B) - S(\rho_{AB}), \enq where $S(\rho)=-\Tr[\rho\log\rho]$ is the von Neumann entropy.
-Importantly, it is known to obey an area law for all quantum Gibbs states \cite{wolf2008,kuwahara2020}, which implies that the correlations between adjacent subsystems scale only like their mutual boundary and are thus spatially localized.
-Calculating the mutual information in quantum systems is hence an important task in many physically relevant scenarios.
-However, this is often impossible via known analytical methods and requires numerically diagonalizing the whole density matrix.
+Importantly, it is known to obey an area law for all quantum Gibbs states \cite{wolf2008,kuwahara2020}, which implies that the correlations between adjacent subsystems scale only like their mutual boundary and are thus spatially localized. {Calculating the mutual information in quantum systems is hence an important task in many physically relevant scenarios.
+However, this is often impossible via known analytical methods and requires numerically diagonalizing the whole density matrix, and no efficient methods to calculate it for matrix product operators are available.}

 It is thus highly desirable to find measures of correlations that share the appealing information-theoretic properties of $I(A:B)$, but are simpler to compute in practice, for instance, through variational algorithms.
 This is often done by replacing the entropies in Eq. \eqref{eq:mutS} with the more general $\alpha$-R\'enyi entropies.
 The resulting quantity can be computed via a variety of numerical and analytical means and has been shown to characterize phenomena such as quantum \cite{Alcaraz_2014,St_phan_2014} and thermal \cite{singh2011finite} phase transitions, or the correlations in many-body localization \cite{banuls2017}.
 However, it lacks a number of important properties, which prevent it from being a sensible measure of correlations.
 In particular, it can be negative \cite{kormos2017} and can increase under local operations.